leolanese/leolanese/README.md

 ### 🖥️ Where I was working on in the past:
  - I have being working in different countries for several clients like `BBC`, `London Metropolitan Police`, `Nokia`, `Mimecast`, `NowTV` and `Vashi`, between others, producing succesully projects that I'm proud of.
+ - I did several presentations as speaker in Conferences and Workshops: `SpainJS`, `ScotlandJS` and `JSConf` Angentina.

 ### 🌱 What I'm currently learning:
  - Front-End: SvelteJS 👍 Expanding to Svelte is a radical and simple new approach to building user interfaces.
 [Spread the love!: According to StackOverFlow is the most loved framework](https://insights.stackoverflow.com/survey/2021?utm_source=thenewstack&utm_medium=website&utm_campaign=platform#most-loved-dreaded-and-wanted-webframe-love-dread)